The required hardware and software must be in place before deploying the UCP Advisor VM components.

 Verify that the following management node requirements have been completed:

 - ESXi is deployed on the management nodes.
 If it is not, see UCP Advisor predeployment steps before proceeding.

 Deploying the UCP Advisor virtual appliance

-The UCP Advisor virtual appliance can be deployed on a customer-supplied management node or RS management cluster.
+The UCP Advisor virtual appliance can be deployed to a customer-supplied management node.

 Deploying to a customer-supplied management node

 When using a customer-supplied management node, the customer must set up the Windows 2016 standard VM and license according to the prerequisites described in UCP Controller virtual machine requirements.
 The management node must be able to accommodate the installation of UCP Advisor and the necessary components.

 Prior to deployment, ensure that the management node supplied by the customer meets the requirements listed in the following table.

 |Processor||2 Intel Xeon E5 2600 v5 processors or equivalent.|

 |Local Storage||64 GB|